 Step 1: Consider Hiring a Trademark Attorney

 It’s not required that you have an attorney in order to register a trademark, but it is highly recommended.
 An experienced trademark attorney will be able to advise and provide you with resources that may not be obvious at first glance.
+The internet is a great resource, but law school teaches a little more about how to trademark a name than a wiki.

 Attorneys can actually save you a lot of time and money by improving the chances your application will be approved.
-Registration takes up enough time as it is – you don’t want to have to go through the process twice.
+Registration takes up enough time as it is.
+You don’t want to have to go through the process twice.

 When choosing your attorney, look for someone with a history of trademark experience.
 It’s always a good idea to interview several potential lawyers before choosing one to work with.
 Once you’ve done so, you can fill them in on your situation and complete the rest of the steps with their help.